-In this blog post Segment Leader for Molecular Contamination Control, Victor Rengel, describes volatile organic compounds (VOCs), summarizes the impacts on the health of Canadians, and shares steps to reduce exposure.
+In this blog post, molecular contamination control and air filtration experts describe volatile organic compounds (VOCs), summarize the impacts on the health of Canadians, and share steps to reduce exposure.

-Health Canada classifies VOCs as organic compounds or chemicals that have a low boiling point that ranges roughly from 50 – 250 degrees celsius3.
+Health Canada classifies VOCs as organic compounds or chemicals that have a low boiling point that ranges roughly from 50 – 250 degrees Celsius.
 This relates to the volatility of VOCs, or how easily the organic chemicals vapourize.
-As VOCs have a high vapour pressure and low boiling point, a vast number of molecules are released and absorbed in the air4.
+As VOCs have a high vapour pressure and a low boiling point.
+The term used in this is volatility because a vast number of molecules are released and enter the air.
+Source: Health Canada

 - Paints and other solvents

 - Automotive products

 WHAT ARE THE symptoms of exposure to VOCs?

 As with other air pollutants, health effects can vary based on toxicity and the extent of exposure.

 Some key indications of exposure or symptoms of VOC exposure are: